uptimeDBA/cockroach-vb-cluster/cockroach-vb-cluster/cockroach-vb-cluster_create_cockroachdb_cluster.md

 {{site.data.alerts.note}}
 It takes about 35 minutes to start the 27 machines for the first time on my host machine, with each node configured with 1Gb memory and 1 CPU.
-It only takes about 3 minutes to start the 4 default machines.
+It takes about 3 - 4 minutes to start the 4 default machines.
 YMMV.
 {{site.data.alerts.end}}

 ## Check the Status of the Cluster